The Viral Frieren Looking Up Drawing Trend Explained

 Here’s some of the funny and beautiful results from artists that accepted the challenge:

-How Frieren Fans Turned a Meme Into a Movement
+How a Meme Turned Into a Community Moment

 Final Thoughts